Ludwiggle/wolfram-geany/README.md

 ### Post-Installation

-A colorscheme that fits pretty nicely is with the WL is Kugel available from the [Geany colorschemes](https://github.com/codebrainz/geany-themes)
+A colorscheme that fits pretty nicely is with the WL syntax is Kugel from the [Geany colorschemes](https://github.com/codebrainz/geany-themes)